flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    "cache_serializable", ":ref:`ref_bool`", "", "Indicates whether the system should attempt to execute discoverable instances in serial to avoid duplicate work"
    "generates_deck", ":ref:`ref_bool`", "", "Indicates whether the task will generate a Deck URI when it finishes executing."
    "tags", ":ref:`ref_flyteidl.core.TaskMetadata.TagsEntry`", "repeated", "Arbitrary tags that allow users and the platform to store small but arbitrary labels"
-   "pod_template_name", ":ref:`ref_string`", "", "pod_template_name is the unique name of a PodTemplate k8s resource to be used as the base configuration if this task creates a k8s Pod.
-If this value is set, the specified PodTemplate will be used instead of, but applied identically as, the default PodTemplate configured in FlytePropeller."
-   "cache_ignore_input_vars", ":ref:`ref_string`", "repeated", "cache_ignore_input_vars is the input variables that should not be included when calculating hash for cache."